 I believe that there is a place for Christians called God's Rest.
 It is a place to live, move, and have our being.
-A place to cease striving and be still.
+It is a place to cease striving and be still.
 It is very important and special to God.
 Invitations to enter are extended to those who have open, teachable, and believing hearts.

 Listen to the words of the Scriptures: